rbcrossley/ALL-NOTES/os/Operating System Concepts Dinosaur Book/1 File System.md

 # FAT and i-node case studies
 Refer Godbole,Kahate for FAT and Unix i-node file system implementation.
+1.24.05
+# study it once you study about disks structure
+Answer is note copy.
 # Image Credits
 Operating Systems Godbole, Kahate